You know your subject in and out. You structured your message well. You rehearsed your presentation. And you are confident and energetic.

 This language trait seems to have its origin in Australian and Californian accents but is now a rising trend anywhere English is spoken, especially with younger generations.

-Uptalk is the act of rising the voice at the end of a sentence.
-It makes a statement sound like a question.
-Because a rising pitch at the end of a sentence indicates a question, it makes speakers sound insecure when they use it for regular statements.
+Uptalk is a rising pitch at the end of a sentence.
+Because a rising pitch indicates a question, it makes speakers sound insecure when they use it for regular statements.
 It can even keep people from taking you seriously.

 According to UK publisher Pearson, which did a survey of 700 individuals in leadership roles, 71 percent consider uptalk a particularly annoying trait.
 85 percent found it a clear indicator of insecurity or emotional weakness.